Authors & Events

-For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
+With its scathing depiction of American manhood, its jousting with convention and its amiable, egotistical protagonist, Dr Wortle’s School(1879) is one of the sharpest and most engaging of Trollope’s later novels.For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

 Anthony Trollope (1815-1882) was born in London to a bankrupt barrister father and a mother who, as a well-known writer, supported the family.
 Trollope enjoyed considerable acclaim both as a novelist and as a senior civil servant in the Post… More about Anthony Trollope

 Visit other sites in the Penguin Random House Network